-Most clients had postural and/or bio-mechanical issues.
+Most clients had some form of postural and/or bio-mechanical issues.
 Some were very obvious, causing chronic pain or stiffness, and some were more subtle, affected only certain movements and had gone unnoticed by the client.
-It may sound obvious, but if you squat, lunge, run and jump with bad form, it will lead to injury, I guarantee it.
+It may sound obvious, but if you squat, lunge, run and jump with bad form, it will probably lead to injury.
 It might be tomorrow, or a few months from now, but it's coming.
-You're no use to anyone sat on the sidelines, and it doesn't feel good!
+You're no use to anyone sat on the side-lines, and it doesn't feel good!

 As a PT I always prioritise my clients' health before all.
 It's not my job to give the client what they think they need.
 It's to educate and deliver results.
 Through the many training courses I have completed and the research I have done, I have found that there is a common link between mobility (strength through range of a joint), injury prevention and sports performance.

 Often, people will hire a PT only because they want to up the intensity of their training.
 However, there's more to it than purely increasing intensity; this can lead to injury or complications in training if you don't address the underlying issues.
 I understand now why some of my early clients got a bit frustrated: "I came here to take training up a notch.
 Where's the sprints?
 Where's the heavy lifting?
 Where's the HIIT circuits?"
 People don't want to spend time foam rolling and doing body weight mobility drills when they want a new bench press or back squat PB.
 I knew what I was doing for them in the long run, looking to build strong and permanent physical changes, but in order for people to stick with it they had to understand the WHY.

 So this led to the "Movement - Strength - Performance" philosophy.
 It is simple but very effective; understandable to the client and clear in its message.

 For example, if you want a new 10km PB: